 8. Don’t cut out carbs: Following an extremely low-carb diet can leave your breath smelling less than pleasant.
 When your body starts burning fat instead of carbs for energy, it can cause the release of ketones, which result in bad breath.
 If you want to avoid this unpleasant effect, you may not want to completely cut out all carbs from your diet.

-9. Gnaw on herbs: Parsley, rosemary, spearmint, tarragon, rosemary and eucalyptus have breath-freshening properties.
+9. Gnaw on herbs: Parsley, rosemary, mint, tarragon and eucalyptus have breath-freshening properties.
 Chew on a small sprig to stave off stinky breath.

 10. Get your vitamins & minerals: A deficiency in certain nutrients, such as B vitamins or zinc, can lead to bad breath.
 Other nutrients may help fight underlying causes, such as gum problems (vitamin C) and bacteria growth (vitamin D).